-Orders over £10,000 but less than £30,000
+Orders Over £15,000 But Less Than £75,000

-At least three quotations should be obtained by the Budget Holder for all orders of individual items or services valued between £10,000 and £30,000 excluding VAT to identify the best source of the goods/services.
+At least three quotations should be obtained by the Budget Holder for all orders of individual items or services valued between £15,000 and £75,000 (excluding VAT), to identify the best source of the goods/services.
 Records of quotations obtained should be passed to the Finance office by budget holders for audit purposes.
 Telephone/internet quotes are acceptable if these are evidenced before a purchase decision is made.
-Orders will be approved by the Deputy Business Managers and invoices counter signed by the Business Manager or Headteacher.
+Orders will be approved by the Deputy Business Manager, Business Manager or Headteacher.